codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 The core of working with JSON in Haskell and Rust is covered by:

-- [Aeson](https://hackage.haskell.org/package/aeson): a Haskell JSON serialization/deserialization library[^derivingAeson].
+- [Aeson](https://hackage.haskell.org/package/aeson){target="_blank" rel="noopener noreferrer"}: a Haskell JSON serialization/deserialization library[^derivingAeson].
-- [Serde](https://serde.rs): a Rust JSON serialization/deserialization library.
+- [Serde](https://serde.rs){target="_blank" rel="noopener noreferrer"}: a Rust JSON serialization/deserialization library.

 The ergonomics is then improved in Haskell by grabbing one of the following options[^moreOptions]:

-- [Lens](https://hackage.haskell.org/package/lens): a heavy-weight library to transform and work with records (and much more!)[^genericLens].
+- [Lens](https://hackage.haskell.org/package/lens){target="_blank" rel="noopener noreferrer"}: a heavy-weight library to transform and work with records (and much more!)[^genericLens].
-- [Record Dot Syntax](https://github.com/shayne-fletcher-da/ghc-proposals/blob/record-dot-syntax/proposals/0000-record-dot-syntax.md): an upcoming language extension in Haskell, which [recently got accepted](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-608329102) by the GHC steering Committee[^recordDotSyntax].
+- [Record Dot Syntax](https://github.com/shayne-fletcher-da/ghc-proposals/blob/record-dot-syntax/proposals/0000-record-dot-syntax.md){target="_blank" rel="noopener noreferrer"}: an upcoming language extension in Haskell, which [recently got accepted](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-608329102){target="_blank" rel="noopener noreferrer"} by the GHC steering Committee[^recordDotSyntax].

-We'll go through typical use-cases you will see in a lot of TypeScript/JavaScript codebases, and see how we can achieve the same in Haskell and Rust.
+We'll go through typical use-cases seen in TypeScript/JavaScript codebases, and see how we can achieve the same in Haskell and Rust.

 <div></div><!--more-->